How Do You Become a Registered Nurse?

 Getting started in registered nursing is more than a career choice.
 It requires a certain type of person.

 - Compassion – If you’re naturally nurturing and empathetic, then nursing may be the right path for you.
 Technical knowledge is important, but mastering the human aspects of the profession is what sets nurses apart.
-Compassion is a crucial skill nurses need in order to create a healing environment for their patients.
+Compassion is a crucial skill nurses need to create a healing environment for their patients.

 - Communication Skills – Healthcare is a team sport.
 Prospective nurses should have keen communication skills and a willingness to work collaboratively with their peers.
 The last thing you want in the health care setting is miscommunication or—even worse—unprofessional arguments or bickering.